Disconnect your organization from Azure Active Directory

 What happens to current users?
 Users can migrate everything except work history.
 They can reconnect Visual Studio subscriptions and have their access levels reassigned to their new identities.

 If you want to connect your organization to a different Azure Active Directory at any time, ensure that any connected organizations are disconnected from the original directory BEFORE you delete that directory.
-Once a new directory is established, connect your organizations to the new directory so users can regain access.
+Once a new directory is established, connect your organization to the new directory so users can regain access.
 Learn more about connecting your organization to Azure AD.

 Disconnect organization from directory